Hyperinsulinemia is when the body contains too much insulin. It is linked to insulin resistance and diabetes.

 - whole grains

-In addition to dietary changes, a person with hyperinsulinemia will benefit from increasing their exercise.
+Regular exercise also plays a key role in treating insulinemia.
 Exercise may improve the body’s tolerance of insulin and help a person maintain a healthy weight.

-Aerobic and resistance training are beneficial exercises for hyperinsulinemia.
+Some scientists note that high intensity interval training may be particularly beneficial.
 However, a person should discuss their exercise plans with their doctor.

 Beneficial activities can include:

-- resistance, focusing on low reps for a single muscle group at a time
+- resistance training, focusing on low reps for a single muscle group at a time

 - light hiking